 The authors sincerely thank Scott Tremor, Mammalogist, at the San Diego Natural History Museum for providing pangolin scales for the current research.
-A special gratitude goes to Vincent R. Sherman and Chris Cassidy in the Mechanical and Aerospace Engineering Dept., UCSD, for helping us prepare tensile specimens using the laser machine.
-Vincent R. Sherman also helped preparing TEM specimens.
-We appreciate Shiteng Zhao at UCSD and Mason Mackey at the National Center for Microscopy and Imaging for providing help in TEM sample preparation and imaging.
-This work is supported by a China Scholarship Council for Postgraduate Students and an AFOSR MURI (AFOSR-FA9550-15-1-0009).
+A special gratitude goes to Chris Cassidy in the Mechanical and Aerospace Engineering Dept., UCSD, for helping us prepare tensile specimens using the laser machine.
+We appreciate Shiteng Zhao at UCSD and Mason Mackey at the National Center for Microscopy and Imaging Research (NCMIR) for providing help in TEM sample preparation and imaging.
+This work is supported by the China Scholarship Council for Postgraduate Students and the AFOSR MURI (AFOSR-FA9550-15-1-0009).